67,99 €

 • Broschiertes Buch

-The CSI Effect: Television, Crime, and Governance demonstrates that CSI's appeal cannot be disentangled from its production as a televisual text or the broader discourses and practices that circulate within our social landscape.
-This groundbreaking interdisciplinary collection bridges the gap between the study of popular culture media and the study of crime, and fosters the development of a new set of theoretical languages in which the mediated spectacle of crime and criminalization can be carefully considered.
+CSI has been heralded in many spheres of public discourse as a televisual revolution, its effects on the public unprecedented.
+The CSI Effect: Television, Crime, and Governance demonstrates that CSI's appeal cannot be disentangled from either its production as a televisual text or the broader discourses and practices that circulate within our social landscape.
+This interdisciplinary collection bridges the gap between the study of media, particularly popular culture media, and the study of crime.
+The contributors consider the points of intersection between these very different realms of…mehr

 Produktbeschreibung

-The CSI Effect: Television, Crime, and Governance demonstrates that CSI's appeal cannot be disentangled from its production as a televisual text or the broader discourses and practices that circulate within our social landscape.
-This groundbreaking interdisciplinary collection bridges the gap between the study of popular culture media and the study of crime, and fosters the development of a new set of theoretical languages in which the mediated spectacle of crime and criminalization can be carefully considered.
+CSI has been heralded in many spheres of public discourse as a televisual revolution, its effects on the public unprecedented.
+The CSI Effect: Television, Crime, and Governance demonstrates that CSI's appeal cannot be disentangled from either its production as a televisual text or the broader discourses and practices that circulate within our social landscape.
+This interdisciplinary collection bridges the gap between the study of media, particularly popular culture media, and the study of crime.
+The contributors consider the points of intersection between these very different realms of scholarship and in so doing foster the development of a new set of theoretical languages in which the mediated spectacle of crime and criminalization can be carefully considered.
+This timely and groundbreaking volume is bound to intrigue both scholars and CSI enthusiasts alike.

 Autorenporträt